anusii/podnotes/exercises/Ex3_ShareNote.md

 You specify the person you are granting access to using their webID.

 Ask the person you are granting access to what their webID is.
-A POD created on the Solid Community AU solid server https://pods.solidcommunity.au will have a webID
+A POD created on the Solid Community AU solid server https://pods.solidcommunity.au will have a webID of the form:

 ```
 https://pods.solidcommunity.au/[pod_name]/profile/card#me